Guide Dog Foundation Program Admission Information

 What types of dogs are used?

 For the most part, Labrador Retrievers, Golden Retriever’s and crosses of the two breeds are utilized.
-Some Standard Poodles are available for individuals with documented allergies.
-Collies, German Shepherds and a cross of these two breeds is also used but on a very limited basis.
+Some Standard Poodles are available for individuals with documented allergies, however at this time we are not accepting applications for Poodles at this time due to the high demand.

 All Guide Dog Foundation dogs pass specialized health and temperament screenings to be eligible for training.